Atrial Fibrillation (AFib)

 If an episode of atrial fibrillation is no longer than a week, it is referred to as paroxysmal or short-term AFib.
 The length of one episode may range from several minutes to a few days.
 It usually does not require treatment, but visiting a healthcare provider is recommended.

-Permanent (chronic) atrial fibrillation
+Permanent (chronic) Atrial Fibrillation

 Permanent or chronic, atrial fibrillation does not go away on its own and can't be cured.
 It needs to be managed with long-term medications that help control the heartbeat and reduce the risk of blood clots.